u591316/dat110-project1-startcode/README.md

 ## DAT110 - Project 1: Socket Programming and RPC middleware

 The tasks related to this project will be part of the lab exercises in the next two weeks.
+The project was introduced in the lectures and two videos: one introducing the project and one introducing RPC is available on Canvas.

 ### Organisation